kUrOSH1R0oo/porfolfio/blog/ntlm_dump.md

 By leveraging this trust, the injected commands can trigger built-in Windows utilities or PowerShell scripts that extract NTLM credential material from memory or the local system.
 Since NTLM hashes are often cached for authentication purposes, an attacker with brief physical access can dump these hashes without exploiting a traditional software vulnerability.
 In many cases, this technique bypasses antivirus detection because it relies on legitimate tools already present on the system, making it a classic example of a **living-off-the-land** attack where hardware-assisted input becomes the attack vector.

-**Understanding NTLM Authentication in Windows**
+## Understanding NTLM Authentication in Windows

 NTLM (NT LAN Manager) is a challenge–response authentication protocol used by Windows systems to authenticate users without transmitting their plaintext passwords over the network.
-Instead of sending the actual password, Windows derives an **NTLM hash** from the user’s password and uses that hash during the authentication process.
+Instead of sending the actual password, Windows derives an **NTLM hash** from the user's password and uses that hash during the authentication process.
 While newer environments rely heavily on Kerberos, NTLM is still widely supported for backward compatibility, local authentication, and specific network scenarios.

-When a user attempts to authenticate, the system generates a challenge that must be answered using the user’s NTLM hash.
+When a user attempts to authenticate, the system generates a challenge that must be answered using the user's NTLM hash.
 If the response matches what the system expects, access is granted.
 The critical issue here is that **possession of the hash is often enough to authenticate**, even without knowing the original password.
-This is what enables attacks such as _pass-the-hash_, where an attacker can reuse a captured NTLM hash to authenticate as a victim user without ever cracking the password.
+This is what enables attacks such as *pass-the-hash*, where an attacker can reuse a captured NTLM hash to authenticate as a victim user without ever cracking the password.

 Because NTLM hashes remain valid until the password is changed, dumping them can have long-lasting impact.
 In enterprise environments, a single compromised hash — especially from a privileged account — can lead to lateral movement, privilege escalation, and full domain compromise.
 This makes NTLM hashes a high-value target during post-exploitation and physical access attacks.

-**Where NTLM Hashes Are Stored**
+## Where NTLM Hashes Are Stored

 Windows does not store NTLM hashes in a single location; instead, they exist across multiple components depending on how and when authentication occurs.
 Understanding where these hashes live is essential to understanding how attackers extract them.